-A small town in Scott Township of Lincoln County, Kansas, Barnard is located near the northern boundary of the county about 12 miles from Lincoln, the county seat.
+Bernard, Kansas, is a small town in Scott Township of Lincoln County.
+It is located near the northern boundary of the county, about 12 miles from Lincoln, the county seat.
 Though mostly quiet today, it was once listed as one of the principal communities in the area, being the terminus of the Barnard line of the Atchison, Topeka & Santa Fe Railroad.

 The area surrounding what would become Barnard was first settled by cattlemen about 1868.
-When Kansas Territory was opened to settlers, a number of sod shanties and dugouts were built in the area, by would-be homesteaders.
+When Kansas Territory was opened to settlers, several sod shanties and dugouts were built in the area by would-be homesteaders.

 In the spring of 1887, when a new branch of the Santa Fe Railroad was being graded, it was first thought that a town would be started near the center of Salt Creek Township, as they had voted for bonds and Scott Township had not.

-A number of locals who were interested in the probable site for the new town began to build on the late Dan Saunders farm, in Salt Creek Township, about three and one-half miles east and one south of the present site of Barnard.
+Several locals who were interested in the probable site for the new town began to build on the late Dan Saunders farm in Salt Creek Township, about three and one-half miles east and one south of the present site of Barnard.

 The Baker brothers from Asherville were the first to build on the probable townsite, establishing a lumber yard just across the road from the old Saunders residence.
 The “to-be” settlement was called Milo.

-The majority of the community that would become Barnard was first surveyed and laid out in September 1887 by the Kaw Valley Town Company who priced the lots from$60 to $300.
-The town was named for John Fiske Barnard, a general manager for one of the Santa Fe Railroad’s operating divisions at the time the Barnard branch was built.
+The majority of the community that would become Barnard was first surveyed and laid out in September 1887 by the Kaw Valley Town Company, who priced the lots from$60 to $300.
+The town was named for John Fiske Barnard, a general manager for one of the Santa Fe Railroad’s operating divisions when the Barnard branch was built.

 Within no time, an interesting rivalry sprung up between the promoters of the two townsites, and the area dividing them was soon dubbed the neutral strip.
 The Nealeigh site was also facetiously called “Slabtown.”